deusExMac/WebScraper/README.md

 ** NOTE:

-I) You may also need to install Microsoft C++ build tools.
-You may download these from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) (see [here](https://stackoverflow.com/questions/64261546/how-to-solve-error-microsoft-visual-c-14-0-or-greater-is-required-when-inst/64262038#64262038) for details).*
+I) On Windows platforms you may also need to install Microsoft C++ build tools.
+You may download these from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) (see [here](https://stackoverflow.com/questions/64261546/how-to-solve-error-microsoft-visual-c-14-0-or-greater-is-required-when-inst/64262038#64262038) for details).

 II) If you are using Python 3.11 and encounter errors installing module requests_html related to lxml, [follow these instructions to install lxml](https://stackoverflow.com/questions/71152710/failing-to-install-lxml-using-pip) and then reinstall requests_html using pip .*

 # .exr files